 Jude packed the coloured packets.
 “Couldn’t remember your girlfriend’s brand?”

 Held out his money head down.
 “For my mum.
-Got busted teasing my sister.”
+I got busted teasing my sister.”

-Went to hand the receipt to the young man, Jude leant down across the counter and looked him in the eye.
-“Just think of it as being trained for helping out your future girlfriend.”
+Handing the receipt to the young man, Jude leant down across the counter and looked him in the eye.
+“Just think of it as being trained for helping out your future girlfriend.
+She’ll love you for it.”

-He blinked.
-Posture straightened.
+He blinked, then blinked again as his posture straightened.
 “Thanks.”
 Smiling, he walked out the door swinging his shopping bag full of assorted tampons.

 The chain-smoking offsider walked in, slipped her smokes under the cash register’s counter and adjusted her uniform.
 “What’d I miss?”

 “Nothing.
 I’m on break.”
-Jude , on a mission, she headed to the storeroom.
+Jude, on a mission, headed to the storeroom.
 Her plan?
 To bust the floor manager and the shelf-stacker, to guarantee her existence would have an impact on someone today.